 Many North Americans are retiring in Panama.
 Why?

 Mainly because it’s warmer and cheaper than than where they are living.
 Sitting on a beach in February with 80 degree heat beats shoveling snow back home.
-And apart from the economics, many people have harbored lifetime dreams of living abroad.
+And apart from the economics, many people have harbored lifetime dreams of living a life abroad.

 Panama has been using the American dollar since 1904.
 It’s globalized and one of the most developed countries in Central and South America.
 It’s a bank haven home to 80 international banks.
 More than 100 top American corporations like Dell, Procter and Gamble and Caterpillar have regional headquarters here.
 It’s only a 3-5 hour plane ride to the States.
 It has a stable democracy, no military and the USA guarantees its territorial sovereignty.